karakun/karakun.github.io/_posts/2022-10-26-basel-one-conference-report.md

 ![Break at BaselOne22](/assets/posts/2022-10-25-basel-one/Basel-One-57.jpg)

-Very tasty meals from the streetfood like stands selling delicious food at Markthalle (included in the conference ticket)
+Very tasty meals from the street-food like stands selling delicious food at Markthalle (included in the conference ticket)

 ![Lunchtime!](/assets/posts/2022-10-25-basel-one/IMG_1534.jpeg)

-the Gradle booth, Guy explaining the advantages of theit Buildscan offering
+the Gradle booth, Guy explaining the advantages of their "Build Scan"  offering

 ![Gradle booth at BaselOne22](/assets/posts/2022-10-25-basel-one/Basel-One-189.jpg)